KrisztaT/bookswap/README.md

 1. Minimal Value Product

-- User Registration: Users can sign up and create an account.
+- User Registration: Users can join and create an account to access the functionalities of the application.
-- User Login: Users can log in to access their account.
+- User Login: Users can log in to access the functionalities of the application.
+- User Logout: Users can ensure the protection and privacy of their information and prevent unauthorised access.
+- Add and Edit Books: Lenders can add books to the database of BookSwap and edit their details.
 - Book Listing Management for Lenders: Lenders can create, list, update, and delete their book listings.
-- Book Search for Borrowers: Borrowers can search for books based on the title and view basic book information and lender email.
+- Book Search for Borrowers: Borrowers can search for books based on the title and in the result list view basic book information and lender's name and email.
 - Borrowers can contact lenders externally via email for borrowing requests.

 2. Advanced functionalities

+- Additional Information for Listed Books: Lenders can provide additional details such as location and condition for their listed books
 - Advanced Book Search: Borrowers can search for books using various search criteria.
 - Borrowing Requests: Borrowers can send borrowing requests through the app.
+- Requested Books in Lender's List: Lenders can conveniently view requested books within their listed books section
 - Request Management for Lenders: Lenders can accept or deny borrowing requests within the app.
 - Requested Books Listing: Borrowers can view the list of their borrowed books.
-- Request Status for Borrowers: Borrowers can view the status of their borrowing requests within the application.
+- Request Status for Borrowers: Borrowers can view the status of their borrowing requests within their borrowed books list.
 - Book Status Tracking: Book status will be color-coded based on due dates for both the lenders and borrowers.
 - Lenders can contact the borrowers instead the other way around via external email.
+- Book Image Upload: Lenders have the ability to upload images of books from their computer.
 - Advanced Listing: Book information will be pre-filled based on the title if it was previously added to the database.

 3. Nice to have functionalities